cbohara/bash_shell/README.txt

 shell = user interface with the OS any program that takes input from the user > translates instructions to OS > convey OS output back to user

+before personal computers each user would connect with the larger the computer via a terminal device the terminal device would be connected to the main computer via a cable it was not a computer - it was only a keyboard and a display

+terminal emulator allows us to access the Unix command line on our personal computers the shell is the program running in the terminal emulator and communicates directly with the OS terminal window contains shell prompt

 command [-option] argument

 command = action